-A. Purpose (Rev. 11-22)
+A. Purpose (Rev. 09-24)

 The session, as it seeks to carry out its responsibilities of directing, coordinating, and overseeing the total program of worship and work of the congregation, including all of its organizations, shall organize itself into ministry areas and committees.
 The ministry areas so organized may include the following: ADMINISTRATIVE SERVICES, CHRISTIAN FORMATION, CONGREGATIONAL ASSETS, HOSPITALITY AND FELLOWSHIP, MISSION AND OUTREACH, and WORSHIP AND MUSIC.
 The ministry areas and their constituted committees may evolve and change over time to best serve the needs of the overall program of worship and work of the congregation.
-Each ministry area and committees are encouraged to synergize with each other as appropriate for the worship and work of the congregation.
+Each ministry area and committees are encouraged to synergize with each other as appropriate for the worship and work of the congregation, and assigned elders of each ministry area should meet together about quarterly to assess the ministry area duties and responsibilities.